meshonline/Screen-Space-Global-Illumination/README.md

 ![ssgi.jpg](http://www.mesh-online.net/ssgi800x600.jpg)

-Notice the color bleeding effect on the floor, the green curtain and the red cloth bled amazing colors on the floor, and the wood floor also bled soft colors on the green curtain.
+The green curtain and the red cloth bled amazing colors on the floor, and the wooden floor and the red cloth bled soft colors on the green curtain.

 ### License
 The MIT License (MIT)